 Site Summary of reasons for designation European site pressures and threats Conservation Objectives Other notes The Wash SPA/Ramsar (outside FH) The largest estuarine system in the UK, fed by the rivers Witham, Welland, Nene and Great Ouse that drain much of the east Midlands of England.
 The Wash comprises very extensive saltmarshes, major intertidal banks of sand and mud, shallow waters and deep channels.
 The intertidal mudflats and saltmarshes represent one of Britain's most important winter feeding areas for waders and wildfowl outside of the breeding season.
 The saltmarsh and shingle communities are of considerable botanical interest and the mature saltmarsh is a valuable bird breeding zone.
 Also very important as a breeding ground for Common seals.
-SPA qualifying species Article 4.1, Annex 1 species (breeding season): Common Tern Sterna hirundo; Little Tern Sterna albifrons; Marsh Harrier Circus aeruginosus Article 4.1, Annex 1 species (over winter): Avocet Recurvirostra avosetta; Bar-tailed Godwit Limosa lapponica; Golden Plover Pluvialis apricaria, Whooper Swan Cygnus cygnus Article 4.2 (migratory): Ringed Plover Charadrius hiaticula; Sanderling Calidris alba; Black-tailed Godwit Limosa limosa islandica; Curlew Numenius arquata; Dark-bellied Brent Goose Branta bernicla bernicla; Dunlin Calidris alpina alpine; Grey Plover Pluvialis squatarola; Knot Calidris canutus; Oystercatcher Haematopus ostralegus; Pink- footed Goose Anser brachyrhynchus; Pintail Anas acuta; Redshank Tringa tetanus; Shelduck Tadorna tadorna; None.
-Turnstone Arenaria interpres Article 4.2 Assemblage qualification: regularly supports at least 20,000 waterfowl The Wash and North Norfolk Annex I habitats: Sandbanks slightly covered by sea water all Current pressures Ensure that the integrity of the site is maintained or None.
+SPA qualifying species Article 4.1, Annex 1 species (breeding season): Common Tern Sterna hirundo; Little Tern Sterna albifrons; Marsh Harrier Circus aeruginosus Article 4.1, Annex 1 species (over winter): Avocet Recurvirostra avosetta; Bar-tailed Godwit Limosa lapponica; Golden Plover Pluvialis apricaria, Whooper Swan Cygnus cygnus Article 4.2 (migratory): Ringed Plover Charadrius hiaticula; Sanderling Calidris alba; Black-tailed Godwit Limosa limosa islandica; Curlew Numenius arquata; Dark-bellied Brent Goose Branta bernicla bernicla; Dunlin Calidris alpina alpine; Grey Plover Pluvialis squatarola; Knot Calidris canutus; Oystercatcher Haematopus ostralegus; Pinkfooted Goose Anser brachyrhynchus; Pintail Anas acuta; Redshank Tringa tetanus; Shelduck Tadorna tadorna; Turnstone Arenaria interpres Article 4.2 Assemblage qualification: regularly supports at least 20,000 biodiversity.
+Potential future threats None identified Current pressures Inappropriate water level.
+Change in species distribution.
+Potential future water threats Public access/Disturbance - ongoing threat to site from recreational activities and low flying aircraft.
+Fisheries: Recreational marine and estuarine - potential to impact on fish stocks as a resource for designated birds.
+Inappropriate coastal management.
+Fisheries: Commercial and marine estuaries - risk to site features due to uncertainty of current management.
+Predation.
+Coastal squeeze.
+Ensure that the integrity of the site is maintained or restored as appropriate, and ensure that the site contributes to achieving the aims of the Wild Birds Directive, by maintaining or restoring; The extent and distribution of the habitats of the qualifying features The structure and function of the habitats of the qualifying features The supporting processes on which the habitats of the qualifying features rely The population of each of the qualifying features, and, The distribution of the qualifying features within the site.
+None.
+The Wash and North Norfolk waterfowl Annex I habitats: Sandbanks slightly covered by sea water all Current pressures Ensure that the integrity of the site is maintained or None.